carlosun2000/CSC3100-Data-Structures/README.md

 # CSC3100-Data-Structures
-This is for course CSC3100: Data Structure
+This is for course CSC3100: Data Structure.
+Codes here are not the same as my submission before, as previous files are missing